 You have just started using the built-in Kubernetes functionality on Docker for Mac?
 It is a promising alternative to docker-compose if you want to mirror your system infrastructure for local development.
 If you are using Kubernetes in production, you can easily use your existing pod definitions on your machine without the need to set up a Kubernetes cluster like minikube yourself.
 This short blog post will show you how to collect all logs for your local cluster.

-You just switch to your local cluster using kubectl config use-context docker-for-desktop and are able to run all kubectl commands such as collecting logs for your pods and containers.
+You switch to your local cluster using kubectl config use-context docker-for-desktop and run all kubectl commands such as collecting logs for your pods and containers.
 Sometimes, you may want to store all your logs for later analysis.
 Typically, this is a job for the elk / Elastic stack or tools such as Graylog or Stackdriver.
 But that seems a total overkill for a local development environment.
 Unfortunately, there is nothing like docker-compose logs to collect all logs at once.

 Using a little bash code, you are still able to collect all logs in one place.
 This script leverages the fact that all Kubernetes pods are still run using docker and pipes the log for each container into a single file: